This is a practical guide for setting up continuous archival of PostgreSQL to S3 (and S3-like storage).

 Next steps

 This article covers the practical guide for configuring PostgreSQL to ship the WAL files to S3 bucket.
-Restoring from backups or setting up warm standby PostgreSQL server will be covered in separate articles.
+Restoring from backups or setting up warm standby PostgreSQL server will be covered in separate article.